-David has been a technology entrepreneur for most of his career, having founded multiple successful technology companies.
-He has over 30 years of experience as a software engineer, managing software development teams, developing complex systems and delivering products.
-He has consulted with venture capital firms and advanced technology start-ups, performing technical due diligence and business strategy assessments.
+David Hurst is a technology entrepreneur, having founded multiple successful technology companies.
+He also has over 30 years of experience in software engineering, developing complex systems, managing software development teams, and delivering products.
+He has performed technical due diligence and business strategy assessments for venture capital firms and advanced technology start-ups.
 In 2013, he left the IT industry to follow his passion for space exploration.
-David founded Orbital Transports to develop the space logistics and orbital infrastructure technologies needed for the emerging space resources economy, and ultimately to support human settlement of the Solar System.
+Mr. Hurst founded Orbital Transports to develop the space logistics and orbital infrastructure technologies needed for the emerging economy of space resources—and ultimately support human settlement of the Solar System.
 Mr. Hurst performs systems engineering and project management for small satellite space missions.
 He is a contributor to the INCOSE Space Systems Working Group CubeSat System Reference Model and develops MBSE practices for small satellite missions.
-As an advocate of space-related and space-scalable businesses, he founded the NewSpace Chicago community of space entrepreneurs and others engaged in building commercial space ventures in Chicago.
-He has received 4 patents.
-He graduated from Northwestern University with a BS in Electrical Engineering and Computer Science and has received four patents.
+As an advocate of space-related and space-scalable business, he founded the NewSpace Chicago community of space entrepreneurs and others engaged in building commercial space ventures in Chicago.
+Mr. Hurst graduated from Northwestern University with a BS in Electrical Engineering and Computer Science and has received four patents.

 Joel Viñas was raised in Florida, in the shadow of the Space Coast.
 After service in the U.S. Marine Corps as an avionics calibration technician, Joel pursued a degree in business management with the University of Central Florida.
 Joel has honed his unique business and analytical insight through various roles as marketing, business and operations analyst.
 A certified project manager, Joel has been an integral part of the NewSpace Business Plan competition, both as operations manager and as an advisor to entrepreneurs, coaching finalists and preparing them for investor pitches.